There's A Lot At Stake In The Weekly U.S. Drought Map

 Don't see the graphic above?
 Click here.

 Crippling drought this year has caused more than $1 billion in damage.
-As it's played out, anyone affected by the drought or trying to manage it has turned to a once obscure map that's become key to understanding what's happening: the U.S. Drought Monitor.
+As it has played out, anyone affected by the drought or trying to manage it has turned to a once obscure map that has become key to understanding what's happening: the U.S. Drought Monitor.

 That includes water planners who decide resource allotments.
 Farmers who need water for their livelihood.
 Federal bureaucrats who use the map to calculate aid for the Livestock Forage Disaster Program.